darcosion/Migration_QuiteRSS_RSSGuard/README.md

-# Script helping the migration of database from QuiteRSS to RSS Guard
+# Script helping the database migration from QuiteRSS to RSS Guard

-The purpose of this repository is to provide to the community my homemade script for migration of database between my two agregators.
+The purpose of this repository is to provide the community my homemade script for database migration between my two agregators.
-QuiteRSS is a great RSS aggregator, but seem currently unmaintained.
-RSS Guard seem maintained and provide more feature that I need.
+QuiteRSS is a great RSS aggregator, but seem to be currently unmaintained.
+RSS Guard seems maintained and provides more features that I need.

 ## What is transferred ?

-Categories, Feeds and News, the news are the longest part because QuiteRSS could have a big history if it is configured to keep all news.
+Categories, Feeds and News, the news are the longest part because QuiteRSS could have a big history if configured to keep all news.

-**If your QuiteRSS is configured to flush old news, please don't use this script, instead export your feeds list in OPML format and import it to RSS Guard, it work just better.**
+**If your QuiteRSS is configured to flush old news, please don't use this script, instead export your feeds list in OPML format and import it to RSS Guard, it works better.**

 ## How to use

-This is a simple python3.12 script, you can use the help to see how to specify QuiteRSS and RSS Guard databases :
+This is a simple python3.12 script, you can use the `--help` to see how to specify QuiteRSS and RSS Guard databases :
 ```bash
 $ python3 insertnews.py --help
 Welcom to my news history migration script from QuiteRSS to RSSGuard